Chloeiii/Leetcode/README.md

 Properties:

 	- The smallest element is at the root.
-	- The tree is complete (every level of the tree is filled from left to right).
+	- The tree is complete (1. levels filled except the lowest; 2. lowest level filled to a certain point starting from the left).

 Operations: